alexdantas/nFlood/README.md

 # nFlood

-nFlood is a puzzle game just like [Flood-It](http://unixpapa.com/floodit/).
+nFlood is a simple clone of the *Flood-It* puzzle game.

+You need to fill the whole board with a single color.
+To do that, alternate between them, flooding with the minimum number of moves possible.

-It's played on the terminal, with text-based interface.
+It's played on the terminal, with text-based interface via nCurses.

+Heavily based on [those](http://unixpapa.com/floodit/) [three](http://floodit.appspot.com) online [games](http://cdn.labpixies.com/campaigns/flood/flood.html).

 ## Usage